snithissh/astro-paper/src/content/blog/stored-xss-into-html-context-with-nothing-encoded.md

   - XSS
   - Burp Certified Practitioner
 description:
-  Writeup of one portswigger XSS lab in an apprentice level where we don't need any encoding but with a simple XSS payload
+  Writeup of one portswigger XSS lab in an apprentice level where we don't need any encoding but with a simple XSS payload by adding comment on the blog post
 ---

 ## Intro